Skip to main content

 metricSource:

-name: # string, mandatory - name of the data source
+name: string # Mandatory, name of the data source

-project: # string, optional - if not defined, it is the same project as the SLO
+project: string # Optional, if not defined, it is the same project as the SLO

-kind: # string, optional - defaults to "Agent" (possible values: Agent)
+kind: string # Optional, defaults to "Agent" (possible values: Agent)

-rawMetric: # rawMetric must be defined here once, or defined per each objective
+rawMetric: # RawMetric must be defined here once, or defined per each objective

-op: lte | gte | lt | gt # enum, mandatory
+op: lte | gte | lt | gt # Mandatory enum for rawMetric only

-displayName: # string, optional
+displayName: string # Optional

-value: # numeric
+value: numeric # Mandatory

 rawMetric: